andreasvarga/MatrixEquations.jl/docs/src/index.md

 - New functions for estimation of norms, reciprocal condition numbers and separations of linear operators.
 - New funtions defining a comprehensive set of Lyapunov and Sylvester operators.
 - Updated documentation
+- Enhancements of all solvers to cover all numerical data types
+- Full coverage of all basic floating point types by the solvers

 ### Version 0.8